MicrosoftDocs/windows-driver-docs/develop/attestation_signing_a_kernel_driver_for_public_release.md

-Attestation Signing a Kernel Driver for Public Release
+﻿Attestation Signing a Kernel Driver for Public Release
 ========================================================================================================================================

 This topic describes how to sign a driver using attestation signing via the Windows Hardware Developer Center Dashboard web portal.